 However, if you’re on a diving holiday or a liveaboard, this is a very strong penalty to pay for a malfunctioning piece of hardware.

-A simple, analog dive timer (also known as a watch) and an analog depth gauge can plenty suffice, and can allow you to fully log the dive.
+A simple, analog dive timer (also known as a watch) and an analog depth gauge can suffice in this role and can allow you to fully log the dive.
 It’s still highly recommended that you finish the current dive as soon as possible, but at least a watch and a depth gauge would allow you to do subsequent dives.

 Another option is to simply dive with two dive computers, one main and one backup, allowing you to switch to the backup should the main one fail.
-Do ensure that you bring both computers on all dives, though, so as not to build up a misleading consecutive dive profile.
+Make sure that you bring both computers on all dives, though, so as not to build up a misleading consecutive dive profile.

 Know the maximum time and depth of your dive